You’re a God-damn pain in the butt a lot of the time, frankly. / So are you, frankly.

 “I am, my dear, a common, everyday cat.

 “Except for – you do not imagine it – I talk.
 If I were to yell out John Dee is the biggest liar who ever lived, this carriage would erupt.
-Your mother and tutor would react to my outburst.
 Sounds conveying specific meaning, in other words, language, will have been apprehended by ears other than yours.
 You’d take the heat, I’m afraid, conventional wisdom being, cats do not speak.

 “I can see that you’re uneasy with the notion of . . . hell, even the term intrusion makes you blanch.
-We’ll work on that.
-I will win your confidence.
-For now, let’s proceed on the theory that I am a manifestation of your capacity for the wonder of existence, as Jo-Jo put it.
+We’ll get you past that.
+Let’s proceed on the theory that I am a manifestation of your capacity for the wonder of existence, as Jo-Jo put it.
 Maahes would not bother with you otherwise.
 You are a mayfly, most definitely.
 I knew one years back, fierce little thing, always up for adventure.
 I admired her tremendously.”

 The road swerves around a wooded parcel and begins a descent.
 After miles of fields sparely dotted with structures, a solidly urban expanse comes into view, and a river just beyond.
 “Well now, correct me if I’m wrong,” says Sly, “but I believe we are approaching Hameln.”

 Drusilla looks out the window, sighs, and sing-songs, quietly: “To Leiden, to Leiden, a snob and a prig.
 Home again, home again, joggetty-jig.”